nushsagura1-dev/buyv_kotlin/README.md

 - TikTok-like reels feed (For you/Following/Explore tabs) with videos/images for social shopping.
 - Classic right-side (vertical) engagement bar: Like, Comment, Cart, Share, Music, each with counts.
 - Product overlays, hashtags, and info on the left, always above the tab bar.
-- Classic “Buy” FAB, docked, visible only on Reels screen, above the bottom navigation bar.
+- Classic "Buy" FAB, docked, visible only on Reels screen, above the bottom navigation bar.
 - Fully reactive UI state with Compose/Koin, no infinite loops or navigation crashes.

 ## 📦 Project Structure & Core Tech